syncfusion-content/flutter-docs/Flutter/calendar/appointments.md

 >**NOTE**
 * If there is no appointment occurring on the date specified, null is returned.
-* The `patternAppointment` is required for the start appointment in a recurrence series from which the occurrence appointments are cloned with pattern appointment characteristics.
+* The `patternAppointment` is required for the start appointment in a recurrence series, from which the occurrence appointments are cloned with the pattern appointment characteristics.
 * The `date` is required for the occurrence appointment.